constiii/Hackerrank/README.md

 # Hackerrank
-This repository contains my solutions for a couple of coding challenges from hackerrank.com.
+This repository contains my solutions for a couple of coding challenges from hackerrank.com. <br />
 The challenges are from the categories

 - problem solving (medium to hard)